 The more you know, the more you realize you don’t know everything.
 You learn that you will most likely never be able to learn everything.
 You can, however, become an expert in your field.
 But you also realize eventually that your expertise has little to do with X years of education and more to do with you.

 I knew a man once who ran his own very successful business.
 He did not know how to read or write.
 How did he do it?
 I don’t know.
-He just did.
+This person just did it.
 He didn’t teach how he did it.
 He worked hard to hide the fact that he could not read or write.
-That was societies loss, not his.
+That was

 I also knew a man that was upset because he couldn’t understand why he had been given something very valuable.
 He had been taught that he was worthless because he couldn’t read or write.
 A quick memory demonstration showed that his memory was amazing, possibly because of his lack of formal education.
 But society had taught him that he was worthless.
 Why?